-Read more about Esther of the Rockies
+Read more about Paradise Found?

 our family wants, all people to see and experience the natural landscapes of our country.
 We want the wilds to remain forever wild and not be destroyed for profit by interests who do not understand the value of these treasures.
 Our national parks are treasures to be preserved and should be used to educate all people who want to visit them or people who just appreciate their beauty through art and photography. — Bob

 Magazine Article Troubled Waters For decades, biologists and anglers stocked national parks with nonnative trout.
 What will it take to undo the ecological damage?